Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Before doing the drive format, though, let’s recap which file system to use.

-If the drive you’re about to format will hold an operating system, then make sure you apply the default FS for the OS.
+If the drive you’re about to format will hold an operating system, make sure you apply the OS’s default FS.
 Specifically:

 In most cases, you probably format a disc used only to store data, like a secondary internal drive, a thumb drive, or a portable drive.
 If so, the following are the available file systems of choice:

 Note: Though exFAT works with Macs, it does not support Time Machine backup.
-Formatting a drive erases all of its content for good.
+Formatting a drive erases all its content permanently.

 How to format a drive on a Windows computer: The Disk Management tool